 Welcome to Knoxville.
 The sun is out.
 The water is moving.
 You want a drink.
 You want a view.
-You do not want a dark room.
-You do not want a basement.
-You want the daytime vibe.
-Waterfront dining in Knoxville offers specific benefits.
-It also requires specific knowledge.
-Read this guide before you leave your house.
-Plan your afternoon hang with efficiency.
+You do not want some sad, dark cave pretending to be a vibe.
+You want daylight, fresh air, and a patio that understands the assignment.
+This guide gives you the useful stuff before you leave the house and wing it badly.

 1. The Afternoon Advantage